foundjem/foundjem.github.io/content/publication/foundjem-2022-mixed/index.md

 ---
-title: A mixed-methods analysis of micro-collaborative coding practices in OpenStack
+title: 'A mixed-methods analysis of micro-collaborative coding practices in OpenStack'
 authors:
 - Armstrong Foundjem
 - Eleni Constantinou